Among the questions we get asked the most now that we are back in Australia we have this one:

-The RWC chapter would deserve its own post (which we will write soon).
-In this article we focus in a general way on what to take into consideration before buying a van.
+The RWC chapter would deserve its own post, however in this article we focus in a general way on what to take into consideration before buying a van.

 Let’s sum up saying that no vehicle is allowed to travel in Australia without a valid RWC released from an authorized mechanic shop.
 It’s the seller’s job to pay and get the RWC, you shouldn’t be paying it when you are buying.
 Be careful not to be scammed.

-The Registration o Regio, as you’ll get used to say in Aussie slang, is the document certifying the registration of the vehicle in one of Australia’s states.
+The Registration o Rego, as you’ll get used to say in Aussie slang, is the document certifying the registration of the vehicle in one of Australia’s states.

-Each state has its own laws about Regio, slightly different one to the other.
+Each state has its own laws about Rego, slightly different one to the other.
 This can make things complicated when buying for example a van with a Queensland plate outside from that state.

-Anywhere you are, if you buy a van with a plate of a state you will have to register it in that state within 14 days from the date of purchase (as for now the only exception is Western Australia, that allows the Regio transfer online, reason that makes WA-plated vans more appealing).
+Anywhere you are, if you buy a van with a plate of a specific state, you will have to register it in that same state within 14 days from the date of purchase (as for now the only exception is Western Australia, that allows Registration transfer online, reason that makes WA-plated vans more appealing).

-Every vehicle must have an active Regio in the name of the owner.
-That’s why, after signing the papers stating the transfer of ownership, you’ll have to head to the department of motor vehicles in the state of which your van’s plate belongs to, in order to transfer the Regio to your name.
+Every vehicle must have an active Rego in the name of the owner.
+That’s why, after signing the papers stating the transfer of ownership, you’ll have to head to the department of motor vehicles in the state of which your van’s plate belongs to, in order to transfer the Registration to your name.